What You Should Do If You Are In a NY Car Accident

 Number 2: Get All Witness Names, Addresses, and Telephone Numbers.

-If they refuse to identify themselves, jot down the license numbers of their automobiles or take photos of their vehicles and plates.
+If any drivers, passengers or witnesses refuse to identify themselves, jot down the license numbers of their automobiles or take photos of their vehicles and plates.
+Be sure to get all information from anyone who will be towing any of the vehicles involved in the incident including the facility’s location and phone number where they will be storing your car.

 Number 3: Take Photographs